gardener-attic/gardener-extensions/README.md

 This repository contains utilities functions and common libraries meant to ease writing the actual extension controllers.

-:warning: In order to gain synergies from commonly developed packages we are maintaining all extensions in this repository for a short period of time.
-Once these libraries have matured we will move out the extension controllers into their own dedicated repositories, e.g. https://github.com/gardener/gardener-extension-os-coreos.

 ## Feedback and Support

 Feedback and contributions are always welcome.
-Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extensions/gardener-extension-os-coreos/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).
+Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extensions/gardener-extensions/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).

 ## Learn more!